jemarisapp/AI-Garment-Swap/CONTRIBUTING.md

 # Contributing to AI Garment Swap

-Thank you for your interest in contributing!
+Thank you for your interest in contributing.
 This document provides guidelines and instructions for contributing to this project.

 ## Getting Started